 Let’s take an example to get an insight:

 The best candidates always have the choice to work in different workstations.
 Being an employer, you will not want to hire employees who are only motivated by money.
-In fact, you will want that employee who will bring productivity and stay motivated with the benefits your company will offer.
+You will want that employee who will bring productivity and stay motivated by the benefits your company will offer.
 The two most reasons why employees decline a job offer are employee compensation and the benefits companies offer to them.